 The PC must support VT100 terminal emulation.
-The terminal emulation software-frequently a PC application, such as HyperTerminal Plus-makes the communication between the IBM SAN48C-6 switch and your PC possible during setup and configuration.
+The terminal emulation software-frequently a PC application such as HyperTerminal Plus-makes communication between the SAN96C-6 switch and your PC possible during setup and configuration.

 To connect the console port to a PC, follow these steps: